LunarArcanus/aaronlelevier.github.io/_posts/2018-06-05-graph-theory-crash-course.md

 # Graph Data Structures

-There are many types of data structures that can be used with graphs and server different purposes for storing graph information for performant lookups.
+There are many types of data structures that can be used with graphs and serve different purposes for storing graph information for performant lookups.

 ## Adjacency Matrix